suryatmodulus/laravel-hostinger-setup/README.md

 A guide to setup Laravel 5.8 on hostinger shared hosting

-# Steps for deployment without Git:
+# Steps for Deployment :

 1. create a .htaccess file in the root directory of your laravel application and copy the following content to it.
 ```